 of the International Studies Association

 The International Communication Book Award is presented at the International Studies Association Annual Meeting to the book deemed to have made the most substantial impact in the area of International Communication in the context of international studies.
-The 2018 Book Award was presented to Professor Philip Seib at the ICOMM Business Meeting and Reception on April 5, 2018.
+The winner of the 2019 International Communication Best Book Award was Professor Mohamed Zayani.